-Couple of days ago, I tweeted that an expandable banner on www.topsport.bg (a Bulgarian sports news portal) will result into me taking that site out of my bookmarks and respectively daily reads.
-The funny thing here is that I am a digital marketer and yet I despise some forms of digital advertising formats as an industry professional and as a user.
+A couple of days ago, I tweeted that an expandable banner on www. topsport.bg (a Bulgarian sports news portal) will result in me taking that site out of my bookmarks and daily reads.
+The funny thing here is that I am a digital marketer, yet I despise some digital advertising formats as an industry professional and as a user.
 But not to confuse you, let’s first paste the screenshots of the expandable banner.
 (It took me 4 days to chase it among betting banners, online shops etc. all advertised in that particular header space)

-Now that you saw the screenshots, you can imagine what is the frustration when you open the homepage and 3/4 of your screen is taken by a giant banner with a fridge in it.
+Now that you saw the screenshots, you can imagine the frustration when you open the homepage, and 3/4 of your screen is taken by a giant banner with a fridge in it.
 Even the hot gals are not helping your resentment to disappear.
 But the biggest turn off here is that you have to manually close the banner.
 It does not shrink itself after a certain period of time.
-So guess what are the number of clicks that are shown to Samsung by the portal owner and the agency that came up with this genius idea.
+So guess what the number of clicks shown to Samsung by the portal owner and the agency that came up with this genius idea is.
 But don’t worry, the marketer at the Korean electronics manufacturer that had agreed to this is also in the same team with the previously mentioned guys.

-Creating a good user experience is a tough job in relation to advertising revenue.
-There are few things you should have in mind:
+Creating a good user experience is a tough job in advertising revenue.
+There are a few things you should have in mind:

 - Measure, analyze and tweak!
 Always!
 Campaigns are not a static process that ones you came up with the strategy, the copy and the media-buy, you are done.
-No, you owe it to yourself to make sure that your investment is taking the maximum out of the ad dollars spent.
+No, you owe it to yourself to ensure that your investment is taking the maximum out of the ad dollars spent.